ABN AMRO looking to buy ship loan books of rivals

+* Acquires Akina to create a $6 bln AUM market leader in global small and mid market private equity

-LONDON ABN AMRO ABNNV.UL is looking to pick up the shipping loan portfolios of rival banks and is gearing up for expansion in its shipping business despite tougher conditions in the seaborne sector, a senior ABN AMRO official said on Thursday.
+LONDON Oct 6 ABN AMRO is looking to pick up the shipping loan portfolios of rival banks and is gearing up for expansion in its shipping business despite tougher conditions in the seaborne sector, a senior ABN AMRO official said on Thursday.

 "We have a clear strategy that we want to grow in this market, we are thinking anti-cyclical here," Joep Gorgels, head transportation West-Europe at ABN AMRO told Reuters.